Montrose, Houston: Public libraries

 In 2013 there were plans for a renovation.
 However, they were shelved upon consideration of the cost of upgrading the building's infrastructure.
 Instead, as of 2019, the city is moving forward with plans for a new library facility along Westheimer Road.
 The facility will be in the multi-purpose Montrose Collective development which will also have retail.
+In March 2024, the library system closed the church-based Freed-Montrose, stating that concerns about safety were the reason for the closure.
+The new Freed-Montrose is scheduled to open in fall 2024.
+The church-based library shortly reopened after the closure.
+The permanent Freed-Montrose in the new location is scheduled to open on December 14, 2024.